goomcoom/laravel-messages/readme.md

 ```shell script
 $ php artisan vendor:publish --tag=goomcoom-laravel-messages
 ```
-The config file holds the bags that are available for accepting messages which can customised to your preferences.
+The config file holds the bags that are available for accepting messages which are fully customizable.
 ```php
 // config/goomcoom-laravel-messages.php